Drew Peterson: Kathleen Savio

 Peterson married Kathleen Savio (born June 13, 1963, in Glendale Heights, Illinois), an accountant, on May 3, 1992, just a few months after his divorce from Connolly.
 Together they had two sons, Thomas (January 5, 1993) and Kristopher (August 8, 1994).
 During their marriage, the couple lived at 392 Pheasant Chase Drive in Bolingbrook.
 Their divorce was finalized on October 10, 2003.
-It was reported that between 2002 and 2004, police were called out to the Peterson house eighteen times on domestic disturbance calls, including calls for returning children late after visitation.
+It was reported that between 2002 and 2004, police were called to the Peterson house eighteen times on domestic disturbance calls, including calls for returning children late after visitation.

-On March 1, 2004, Savio's nude body was found in a dry bathtub in the master suite of the Pheasant Chase Drive residence.
+On March 1, 2004, Savio's nude body was found in a dry bathtub in the primary suite of the home.
 Less than a month later, Peterson put the house up for sale.
-He did not mention Savio's death to the new owners, claiming he was only selling the house due to the fact that his children enjoyed swimming in the pool at his secondary residence down the street.
+He did not mention Savio's death to the new owners, claiming he was only selling the house because his children enjoyed swimming in the pool at his secondary residence down the street.

-Savio's death was initially ruled an accidental drowning by a coroner's jury that included a police officer who personally knew Peterson and assured the other jurors that he was a good man who would never hurt his wife.
+Savio's death was initially ruled an accidental drowning by a coroner's jury that included a police officer who personally knew Peterson and assured other jurors that he was a good man who would never hurt his wife.
 However, following Stacy Peterson's later disappearance, Savio's body was exhumed and underwent forensic examination on November 16, 2007.
 Michael Baden, a former New York City medical examiner who conducted the examination at the request of Savio's relatives and Fox News, concluded that she died of drowning following a struggle when her body was placed in the bathtub.
 Postmortem photos showed extensive bruising and scraping to her back, torso, and face, as well as a large, unexplained gash in her scalp.
 The results of the official autopsy ordered by the county have not been released to the public.
 Will County State's Attorney James Glasgow told the press that, after examining evidence in the case, he believed that the death was a "homicide staged to look like an accident".
 On February 21, 2008, Glasgow announced that a pathologist had determined that Savio's death was a homicide, adding that the death had been investigated as such since reopening the case following the exhumation.